 In an effort to ensure that all pets are properly cared for, pet policies are being followed, and pet-related issues or concerns in the community are being addressed quickly and professionally, the Pet Proctor and the Resident Assistant have the following responsibilities:

 1. The Pet Proctor is a self-nominating position and is available to all students who live on campus and are willing to take the position seriously.
 However, because of the nature of the position, it is highly recommended that the Pet Proctor be a sophomore, junior, or senior in the VMT field, pre-vet, or someone who has proven to be knowledgeable about animals.

 2. There will be one Pet Proctor per resident hall community (1 per RA).
 The floor/hall will vote within the first two weeks of the fall semester to determine who will hold this position.
 The Pet Proctor position will be held for one year.

-4. She is required to have a list of pets on her hall.
+4. S/he is required to have a list of pets on their hall.
 This includes the owner's name, room assignment, number and type of animal(s) in the room, number and type of habitats in the room.
 This list must be updated on a monthly basis at minimum.